Firefox is a stand-alone browser based on the Mozilla codebase.

 User Notes: http://wiki.linuxfromscratch.org/blfs/wiki/firefox

-Installation of Firefox
+The configuration of Firefox is

 cat > mozconfig << "EOF"